 The General Data Protection Regulation (GDPR) is a law on protection of personal data that affects companies based in the European Union and organizations that have operations and customers on its territory, regardless of the company’s location.
 In addition to putting new obligations on the companies collecting personal data, the GDPR gives individuals more power to access the information that is held about them.
 This includes giving consumers the right to get their personal data erased in circumstances where it is no longer necessary for the purpose it was collected, if the consent to process data is withdrawn, or if it has been processed unlawfully.

 Not complying with the GDPR can result in disciplinary actions from relevant supervisory authorities.

-Complying with the new data protection regulations, OroCommerce provides a flexible mechanism for collecting and managing customer consents.
+To help online businesses comply with data protection regulations, OroCommerce provides a flexible mechanism for collecting and managing customer consents.

-In this respect, OroCommerce customers have the right to:
+In this respect, OroCommerce webstore customers have the right to:

 - Know what personal data is processed and stored in the application and how, and request this information at any moment.

 - Request to modify their personal data if it is incorrect, outdated, or otherwise inaccurate.

 - Reuse their personal data and export it to other systems or organizations.

 - Revoke the consent to process their personal data and opt out of any email, telephone or other types of communication.

 In the OroCommerce back-office, consents are managed by security policy officers (or other company-specific roles with the corresponding consent management permissions) who enable, configure and manage them in the application.
 Consents can also be localized and display the information in the required language.